 - Closing outside shades or blinds if possible

-If the bird is attacking a vehicle reflection such as a car mirror or chrome bumper, moving the vehicle to a different area may solve the problem because it will be outside the bird's territory.
-If necessary, an opaque plastic bag can be wrapped over the reflective surface while the car is parked to keep the bird away.
+If the bird is attacking a vehicle reflection such as a car mirror or chrome bumper, moving the vehicle to a different area may solve the problem because it will be outside the bird's preferred territory.
+If necessary, an opaque plastic bag or a cloth rag can be wrapped over the reflective surface while the car is parked to keep the bird away.
 Watching birds carefully can also help create solutions.
 For example, perhaps a bird only spots its reflection from a particular perch, and removing that perch may keep it from noticing the reflection and feeling threatened.

 Watching a bird fruitlessly attack its own reflection over and over can be distressing for a birder, and doing so is exhausting and stressful for the bird.
-Knowing why birds attack windows and how to stop them can help birders provide a safe, hospitable environment for backyard birds to enjoy.
+Knowing why birds attack windows and how to stop them can help birders provide a safe, hospitable environment for birds to enjoy.